-Card made by 2 young refugees to thank a US aid worker
+Card made by two young internees to thank a US aid worker

 Les Milles internment camp;

 Les Milles (France)

 - Object Type

 - Credit Line

 - United States Holocaust Memorial Museum Collection, Gift of Kirk McClelland